Anita-Liberatore/covid-tracker-vue-fe/README.md

 This project uses the covid19api.com by Kyle Redelinghuys.

 The service providing the covid 19 API was discontinued in May.
 Therefore, all data cannot be displayed due to the lack of connection to the API.

+There are fake data api with mock data.
 - [@API-covid](https://covid19api.com/)